Psycho (1998 film): Casting

-Marion Crane was initially slated to be played by Nicole Kidman, but she was forced to leave the role due to scheduling problems.
+Marion Crane was initially going be played by Nicole Kidman, but she was forced to leave the role due to scheduling problems.
 Drew Barrymore was also considered for the role before Anne Heche was ultimately cast.
 Julianne Moore, who was cast as Lila Crane, intentionally chose to portray the character as a more aggressive personality in contrast to Vera Miles's interpretation.

-William H. Macy chose to stay true to the portrayal of his character in the 1960 film, while Vince Vaughn and Julianne Moore interpreted the dialogue and scenes from the original film differently.
+William H. Macy chose to stay true to the portrayal of his character Milton Arbogast in the 1960 film, while Vince Vaughn, who played Norman Bates, and Moore interpreted the dialogue and scenes from the original film differently.

 Filming

-Filming of Psycho took place largely on the Universal Studios Hollywood backlot in Los Angeles, with additional exterior filming taking place in Phoenix, including at the Hotel Westward Ho.
+Filming of Psycho took place largely on the Universal Studios Hollywood backlot in Los Angeles, with additional exterior filming taking place in Phoenix, including at the Hotel Westward Ho. from July 6, 1998, to August 26, 1998.

 Van Sant began with the vision of remaking the film entirely shot-for-shot, stating that he and his crew started out being fanatical about doing it exactly the same, but early into the filming process, realized that doing so was unfeasible: "There were a couple of scenes we just couldn't get it right.
 We just couldn't see how Hitchcock did the blocking, where people were supposed to be standing in relation to the camera.
 So all we could do was loosely base them on the original".

-Because the film was shot in color, fake blood was used during the film's infamous shower murder scene, instead of chocolate syrup as had been done in the original film.
-Rick Baker designed the Mrs. Bates dummy.
+Because the film was shot in color, fake blood was used during the film's famous shower murder scene, instead of chocolate syrup as had been done in the original film.
+Rick Baker designed the Mrs. Norma Bates dummy.
 The new film heightened the violence to the levels of depictions of violence in films made circa 1998 by portraying two knife wounds in her back and blood on the wall in the shower scene.
 It also shows the buttocks of the Marion character when she dies, an aspect cut from the original film.

 The costume designer, Beatrix Aruna Pasztor, originally thought that the film was going to be a period piece, so she acquired period clothing for the cast, which was used in the film.